Global MBSR Teachers' Meeting (MBSR-TM)

 with MBSR Teacher Trainer Rebecca Eldridge

-When: 10:00AM-noon US Eastern, the second Sunday of each month
+10:00AM-noon US ET, second Sunday of each month

 Stacks Image 4506216